 The Role of Negligence in Cruise Injuries

-The vast majority of accidents, illnesses, and injuries aboard cruise ships are preventable.
-The negligence can be attributed to negligence by the cruise ship company, the captain, or the crew members working on the ship who represent the company.
+Most accidents, illnesses, and injuries aboard cruise ships are preventable.
+Negligence can be attributed to the cruise ship company, the captain, or the crew members who represent the company on the ship.

 These people have a responsibility to take all reasonable measures to ensure the safety of passengers.
 Laziness or carelessness can cause injuries and even deaths.